emteqlabs/EmgDataVR/README.md

 The EmgDataVR dataset and the code for replicating the data preprocessing steps and generating the statistical results presented in the paper can be downloaded at the following [link](https://drive.google.com/drive/folders/18LhP7-hisSZvuFrF8SHiFOBUdWvjuMdA?usp=sharing).

 The affective stimuli database can be downloaded [here](https://drive.google.com/file/d/1Qr6N2b4kf0FW7rJNfdUYR1lF7AElET-5/view?usp=sharing).
+Please acknowledge the use of the database in any future publications by citing also the original sources:

+- *Samson, AC, Kreibig, SD, Soderstrom, B, Wade, AA, & Gross, JJ, (2016), Eliciting positive, negative and mixed emotional states: A film library for affective scientists.
+Cognition and Emotion, 30(5), pp. 827-856, (2016).*

+- *Gnacek M., Mavridou I, Seiss E, Kostoulas T, Balaguer-Ballester E., Nduka C. "AVDOS -Affective Video Database Online Study.”
+2022, In: 10th International Conference on Affective Computing and Intelligent Interaction (ACII), Japan, 18-21 October, p:8, (2022).*

 # Contact